What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Under Indian tax law, employment linked incentives (whether in cash or in kind) are taxable as salary income in the hands of the employees and the employer has an obligation to withhold applicable payroll tax.
 In case of certain in-kind perquisites, there are prescribed valuation rules to determine the taxable value of such perquisites.

-The Indian tax law does not expressly deal with other forms of equity incentives and taxability is determined as per general principles ie: (i) the tax event arises when the benefit accrues or arises to the employee; and (ii) the fair value of the benefits / incentive is considered as taxable perquisite in the hands of the employee and employer has a corresponding payroll withholding tax obligation.
-Therefore, in relation to the structure of management incentive schemes, one of the key considerations is the timing of exercise / benefits accruing to the management / employees and consequent tax trigger; and where the same is deferred to an actual liquidity event or a buy-out, the taxability as salary should also be deferred – this ensures that the tax cost is funded and the employee does not have to go out-of-pocket to fund taxes arising upon exercise or accrual of benefits in kind where actual sale of stock is not expected immediately.
+The Indian tax law does not expressly deal with other forms of equity incentives and taxability is determined as per general principles i.e.: (i) the tax event arises when the benefit accrues or arises to the employee; and (ii) the fair value of the benefits / incentive is considered as taxable perquisite in the hands of the employee and employer has a corresponding payroll withholding tax obligation.
+Therefore, in relation to the structure of management incentive schemes, one of the key considerations is the timing of exercise / benefits accruing to the management / employees and consequent tax trigger; and where the same is deferred to an actual liquidity event or a buy-out, the taxability as salary should also be deferred.
+This ensures that the tax cost is funded and the employees do not have to go out-of-pocket to fund taxes arising upon exercise or accrual of benefits in kind where actual sale of stock is not expected immediately.

 Are senior managers subject to non-competes and if so what is the general duration?

 It is fairly common for senior managers to be subject to non-compete provisions.
 The typical non-compete period can range from 6 to 24 months, after the termination of employment.
-Under the Indian contracts law, there are limitations with respect to the kinds of agreements that can be entered into in ‘restraint of trade or business’.
+Under the Indian contracts law, there are limitations with respect to the kinds of agreements that can be entered into in “restraint of trade or business”.
 Non-compete restrictions, subsequent to termination of employment, may be construed to be in restraint of trade or business.
 Nonetheless employment agreements generally contain a non-compete restriction to set out the expected behavior.
-Companies in order to ensure compliance also link certain employee benefit payments, that are paid upon successful completion of the non-compete term, in addition to concepts of gardening leave.
+To ensure compliance, companies also link certain employee benefit payments to successful completion of the non-compete term, in addition to concepts of gardening leave.

 How does a financial sponsor typically ensure it has control over material business decisions made by the portfolio company and what are the typical documents used to regulate the governance of the portfolio company?

 The rights of a financial sponsor are typically set out in a shareholders’ agreement or a composite investment agreement and these are also mirrored in the charter documents of the portfolio company.
 Most financial sponsors will have board and observer seats along with quorum rights for board as well as shareholder meetings.
-Financial sponsors also negotiate consent rights and, as such, any key matters (such as business plan, expansion, etc) cannot be approved by the portfolio company until the affirmative vote of the financial sponsor has been obtained in respect thereof.
-Financial sponsors also often retain the right to nominate the chief financial officer of the portfolio company thereby giving them insight into the spends of the portfolio company and its overall financial health.
+Financial sponsors also negotiate consent rights and, as such, any key matters (such as business plan, expansion, etc.) cannot be approved by the portfolio company until the affirmative vote of the financial sponsor has been obtained in respect thereof.
+Financial sponsors also often retain the right to nominate the chief financial officer of the portfolio company thereby giving them insight into the spends of the portfolio company and its overall financial health, and often include covenants to ensure that the business is conducted by the promoters in accordance with market standards and in the ordinary course.
 Wide information and inspection rights also permit financial sponsors to receive key information and inspect the same.
 It is common to have events of default under the shareholders’ agreement / investment agreement, which have serious consequences and, in most cases, will trigger an accelerated exit or a put option and in some cases, even reconstitution of board.

 Is it common to use management pooling vehicles where there are a large number of employee shareholders?